 A Botswana safari requires expert planning.
 You’re going deep into the bush and that’s dangerous without good preparation.

-Africa Freak partners with a boutique safari operator who can provide detailed planning advice for maximising your time in Botswana.
+Africa Freak partners with top-rated safari operators who can provide detailed planning advice for maximising your time in Botswana.

 Also consider contacting different camps to check prices and the activities offered.
 For an overland safari you must rent a good four-wheel drive vehicle and book your national park campsites.